veighnsche/aur-init/README.md

 ## Notes

-- Templates create minimal sources so the generated `PKGBUILD` can build immediately.
 - With `--vcs`, the generated `PKGBUILD` assumes the repository layout matches the chosen template (e.g., `src/<pkgname>/main.py` for `python`, `src/main.js` for `node`, etc.).
 Adjust paths if your repo differs.
 - Use `--force` to scaffold into an existing non-empty directory (files will be overwritten).